foundation/panini/readme.md

 # Shipyard

-A super tiny (<1KB) static site generator for use with Gulp.
+A super tiny (<2KB) static site generator for use with Gulp.
+It compiles a series of HTML *pages* using a common *layout*.
+These pages can also include *partials*, or external *data* as JSON or YAML.

 ## Usage